Contact us at 914-666-4665

 Adrenaline Surges in POTS: Why Your Body Feels on Edge

-Adrenaline Surges in POTS: Why Your Body Feels on Edge Adrenaline surges in POTS are a symptom pattern described by patients as sudden episodes of rapid heart rate, shakiness, and internal overstimulation that can feel similar to anxiety—but often occur without an emotional trigger.
-Many patients refer to these episodes as “adrenaline dumps.”
-While this
+Adrenaline Surges in POTS: Why Your Body Feels on Edge Many patients describe feeling suddenly “wired,” shaky, overstimulated, or unable to calm down for no obvious reason.
+Adrenaline surges in POTS are episodes of rapid heart rate, internal shaking, overstimulation, and “fight-or-flight” sensations that may occur suddenly and without warning.
+Many patients describe these episodes

 Adrenaline Surges in POTS: Why Your Body Feels on Edge Read More »